Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Future Directions

 Most existing GenAI-for-network-optimization efforts focus on decomposing the control mechanisms (e.g., agent behaviors or response strategies) rather than dissecting the structure of the optimization problems themselves.
 However, decomposing complex optimization problems into simpler sub-problems can greatly enhance tractability and generalization.

-A classical example lies in transforming non-convex problems into convex ones through relaxation techniques.
+A classical example is transforming non-convex problems into convex ones using relaxation techniques.
 In this vein, GenAI models could be developed as specialized solvers targeting different types of simpler sub-problems, with their outputs fused to form a high-quality overall solution.
 This modular approach reduces both the complexity of designing a single end-to-end GenAI optimizer and improves generalizability across tasks.

 While this idea reduces the modeling and data requirements, it introduces new theoretical challenges: real-world network optimization problems often exhibit mathematically intricate structures, and there is currently no unified methodology for problem decomposition with broad applicability.
 We argue that a practical and promising route is to start from representative problem classes and design flexible, modular sub-solution components \cite{WirelessNetworkDesign2019TCOM}.
 For instance, in combinatorial optimization, AI techniques can be used to replace inefficient modules in traditional algorithms \cite{LearnToCO2022infocom,FreeEnergyCO2025NatureCS}; in mixed-integer linear programming, neural networks can be employed to guide cut-plane selection \cite{LearnToCut2024TPAMI}.
 These targeted decompositions offer a balanced compromise between engineering feasibility and optimization theory.